amriOmaar/amriOmaar/README.md

 🎓 I am Omar AMRI, Engineering student at the Private School of Engineering and Technology - ESPRIT.
 I am quite ambitious when it comes to discovering new technologies and new skills..

 👨‍💻 I enjoy contributing to Open Source Projects.
-I am really enthusiastic about learning new technology.
-In 2021, I learned Symfony, Progressive Web App and Blockchain.
-I got started with Freelancing.
+I am quite ambitious when it comes to discovering new technologies and new skills.
+             In 2021, I learned Data Structures, Algorithms Problem-Solving, Symfony and MySQL.
+             In 2022, I learned Angular, Sring-Boot and NoSql(MongoDB).
+             In 2023, I have some plans to learn ReactJS, NodeJS and ExpressJS.

 🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies range from Sport, Photography and Photoshop..

-📚 I also love reading books on personal development & financial literacy.